 Instability in the faith is a core problem in today’s Christianity because Christians make experience the determiner of what they believe rather than the Word of God.

 Does this “if” indicate that our salvation depends upon us?
 What if our faith fails?
 If faith fails, it is an indication that it was not valid saving faith (1 John 2:19).
 The genuine believer will persevere by the reality of God in his life.
 It is the perseverance of the Savior that preserves the perseverance of the saints!

 In Greek, the “if” indicates an assumption of truth.
 Paul assumes that the Colossians will continue in the faith.
-This is not an “if” of the future; it is an “if” of the past.
-The word can be translated as “since.”
+This “if” is not an “if” of the future; it is an “if” of the past.
+We can translate this “if” as “since.”
 “Since indeed you continue in the faith.”
 Our reconciliation is an accomplished fact.
 Continuance is a test of reality.
 There is no uncertainty about the believer’s reconciliation.
 The believer will be uncharged and without blemish when he stands before God (v.
 22).
 Salvation was an accomplished event at the moment of faith.